GuavaCZ/filament-nested-resources/README.md

 Artist would be the root resource, the other would be child resources.

-### TL;DR
-Replace all extends of `Resource`, `RelationManager`, `Page` classes with their corresponding `Nested` variants.

-So instead of extending `Resource`, extend `NestedResource`, instead of extending `EditRecord`, extend `NestedEditRecord` and so on.

-Where applicable (in child resources), implement `getAncestor` to define the parent of the nested resource.

-Optionally remove `index` page for child nested resources.

-### Detailed usage
+### Quick start

-In order to make to set up Nested Resources, you need to do these steps:
+In order to set up Nested Resources, you need to do these steps:

-1. Extend `NestedResource` on your root resource and all child resources you want to nest under your root resource.
-2. On your child `NestedResources`, implement the `getAncestor()` method and return an instance of the `Ancestor` config.
-3. On your **child** `NestedResource` pages, extend the corresponding `Nested[Context]Record`.
-So instead of `EditRecord`, extend `NestedEditRecord` and so on.
+1. On the resources (root and all child resources) you want to nest, add the `NestedResource` trait.
+You will be required to implement the `getAncestor` method.
+For the root resource, return `null`, for all child resources implement it according to the documentation below.
+2. On every page of the resources from the 1st step, add the `NestedPage` trait.
-4. Create a `RelationManager` to bind the Resources together.
-Extend `NestedRelationManager` instead of `RelationManager`.
+3. Create a `RelationManager` ([Filament documentation](https://filamentphp.com/docs/3.x/panels/resources/relation-managers#creating-a-relation-manager)) or a `RelationPage` ([Filament documentation](https://filamentphp.com/docs/3.x/panels/resources/relation-managers#relation-pages)) to bind the Resources together.
+Add the `NestedRelationManager` trait to either of them.

 Let's imagine the scenario from the Showcase screenshots, where we have this schema:
 1. Artist Model.